witheve/docs/src/tutorials/quickstart.md

   [#div text: "{{students.name}} attends {{schools.name}} at {{address}}"]
 ```

-This creates an implicit [join][joins] over the school name without mixing up the names of the students and the names of the schools, giving us our desired output.
+This creates an implicit join over the school name without mixing up the names of the students and the names of the schools, giving us our desired output.
 You can actually bind attributes to any name you want to avoid collisions in a block:

 ```eve
 search